6 Reasons Why Servers Need So Much RAM

 The general recommendations for the OS RAM capacity are as follows:

-To help you understand how these should be calculated, here’s an example.
-Let’s say, you have 32 GB RAM.
-Here’s how you determine the RAM size required for the OS:
+Here’s an example to help you understand how these should be calculated.
+Let’s say you have 32 GB RAM.
+Here’s how you determine the size required for the OS:

 These calculations determine how much space the OS will take approximately, allowing you to see how much is left for the data.
 Most software, however, will provide this information to you, often specifying the minimum requirements and recommended optimum RAM capacity for the OS.